A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 6. Sanitation

-7. Helpful tips
+7. Useful tips

 Literature

-1. Main body
+1. Main part

-The history of the origin of fish dishes
+History of the origin of fish dishes

-2. Commodity characteristic
+2. Commodity characteristics

 Fish